Rogala/ComfyUI-Toolkit/README.md

 Auto-returns to the main menu after 5 minutes of inactivity.

+> **Note on response times:** some operations in this script involve network requests and
+> package index lookups which may take 10–30 seconds before output appears:
+> - `[1]` fetches the CUDA version list from pytorch.org and queries the PyTorch package index
+> - `[2]` runs `git fetch --tags` and optionally queries the GitHub API for release notes
+> - `[3]` runs `pip index versions` for each package in requirements.txt during smart_fixer
+>
+> This is normal — the script is not frozen, it is working.

 ### [1] Change Torch Stack

 - Fetches the list of currently supported CUDA versions dynamically from